JosiahR89/Bootcamp-Project-2/README.md

 * After studying the raw data and identifying the columns from each table, created an Entity Relationship Diagram (ERD) to view a snap shot before rearranging data into required schema <br />

     * <table><tr><td align="center"><img src="Images/ERD.jpg"></tr></td></table>
-* All datasets that we sourced had county and/or state.
-We create seperate tables for each that act as primary tables and all other tables can reference them with a foreign key.

 ## Load :
 This last step involves moving the transformed data to a target data warehouse.
 Initially, the final data is loaded once, and thereafter periodic loading of data happens to keep the database up to date.
 Most of the time the ETL process is automated and batch-driven.
 Typically, ETL is scheduled to trigger during off-hours when traffic on the source systems and the destination systems is at its lowest.